German submarine U-732: Service history

 Attached to 8th U-boat Flotilla based at Danzig, U-732 completed her training period on 30 April 1943 and was assigned to front-line service.

 On the third and final war patrol, U-732 was spotted in the afternoon of 31 October 1943 by the British anti-submarine trawler HMS Imperialist off Tangiers.
 Imperialist made several attacks, throwing a total of 28 depth charges, but was unable to destroy the U-boat.
-U-732 managed to dive and lay in 180 meters on the sea ground until the oxygen level and became critically low and the batteries were almost discharged.
+U-732 managed to dive and lay in 180 meters on the sea bed until the oxygen level and became critically low and the batteries were almost discharged.
 The hopes to escape their pursuers on the surface, were shattered by the presence of HMS Douglas, a British destroyer in the proximity.
 In the face of the situation, Carlsen decided at 22:30h to order the crew to abandon ship and scuttle the U-boat.
 Although all crew members made it off U-732, the heavy swell in near total darkness took a heavy toll, only 19 crew members were picked up while 31 perished in the event.